The Lazy Lass's Way to DIY

 Even if you don’t do it perfectly… soap is soap and you’ll still be able to use it.

-Yes, I can wash off coconut oil from my pans using a bar of soap made strictly from coconut oil.
+Yes, it's possible to wash off oil from your dishes using a bar of soap made strictly from oil.

 Are you impressed?
 I certainly was.